-A children's unit provides residential accommodation for the treatment of disturbed children of both sexes.
+A children's unit provides residential accommodation for the treatment of emotionally disturbed children.
 A special school staffed by teachers of the New South Wales Department of Education has been incorporated into the unit.
 Teachers are also provided for the Developmentally Disabled Persons Service.